zX3no/Omnia/README.md

 It's okay.

 ### C
 Fairly simple to write.
-The input function is a poorly designed.
+The input function is poorly designed.
 You pass your variable in by reference, rather than the function returning your inputted value.
 There is no cross-platform sleep function for some reason?